dougeby/IntuneDocs/intune/intune-management-extension.md

 ## Common issues and resolutions

 The PowerShell scripts don't run at every sign-in.
+They run:

+- When the script is assigned to a device
+- If you change the script, upload it, and assign the script in a profile
-They run only after reboots, or if the **Microsoft Intune Management Extension** service is restarted.
-The Intune management extension client check once per hour for any changes in the script or policy in Intune.
+- If the **Microsoft Intune Management Extension** service is restarted

+The Intune management extension client checks once per hour for any changes in the script or policy in Intune.

 #### Issue: Intune management extension doesn't download

-**Possible resolutions**:
+**Possible resolutions**: **DOES THIS EVEN APPLY ANYMORE?**

 - Be sure the devices are auto-enrolled in Azure AD.
 To confirm, on the device: